cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

     **Tip:** For a detailed view, you can add log level debug (`-v`) to your command.
 For example `sudo bash dcos_generate_config.sh --preflight -v`.

-5. Install DCOS on your cluster.
+5. Install DC/OS on your cluster.

         $ sudo bash dcos_generate_config.sh --deploy